camilomontenegro/Portfolio/README.md

 This is a clothing store demo that uses a database to show the available products on the front-end.
 Still a work in progress.

 ### -*BrandMatch*
 I think this is one of my most complex projects so far.
 It is a cattle brand "recognition" system.
-For the training part I used a CNN (MobileNetV2) that generates embeddings and are stored in a vectorial database (ChromaDB).
-When I want to check is a certain cattle brand is in the system I just upload it through the minimalistic front-end and this image is also converted into embedding to then be compared with the others in the database, returning a similarity match.
+For the training part I used a CNN (MobileNetV2) that generates embeddings and stores them in a vectorial database (ChromaDB).
+When I want to check if a certain cattle brand is in the system I just upload it through the minimalistic front-end and this image is also converted into embedding to then be compared with the others in the database, returning a similarity match.